-Speaking of Denmark, the images of Copenhagen certainly pop up in the head of many travellers: the colourful Nyhavn, the magical Tivoli and the iconic Little Mermaid.
+Speaking of Denmark, the images of Copenhagen certainly pop up in the head of many travelers: the colorful Nyhavn, the magical Tivoli, and the iconic Little Mermaid.
 But do you know there is another city in Denmark whose popularity is on the rise?
-Often regarded as Copenhagen’s Little Sister, Aarhus impresses visitors not only as a charming student city but also as a pioneer in art, architecture and gastronomy.
+Often regarded as Copenhagen’s Little Sister, Aarhus impresses visitors not only as a charming student city but also as a pioneer in art, architecture, and gastronomy.

-With thousands of square metres spanning on ten levels, cultural vultures will be happy in ARoS.
+With thousands of square meters spanning ten levels, cultural vultures will be happy in ARoS.
 The museum houses one of the largest art collections in Northern Europe, ranging from the Golden Age to today.
 Special exhibitions also change regularly, the latest being “The Garden – The Past”.

 - Most sights in Aarhus are located near the city centre, except for the Aarhus Ø. Bus 23 or 33 will bring you directly to the waterfront.
 Or you can take bus 17 and 20 to station Øsbanetorvet and then walk to Aarhus Ø (15-20 minutes).

 - Aarhus is covered by an excellent bus network.
 A day ticket costs 80 Kr. (around 8€) and can be bought online at Midttrafik.

 - Trams only operate on the main boulevards.
 And they run less frequently than buses.